-How to make a delicious white chocolate ganache with a perfectly smooth and fluffy texture.
+How to make a perfect white chocolate ganache with a perfectly smooth and fluffy texture.
 This recipe is very easy to make at home and really perfect for filling and decorating all your cakes and cupcakes.

 White chocolate frosting